Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Once your NVC expedite request is approved without conditions (or the conditions have been completed), then the next step is for the beneficiary to prepare for the interview.
 The beneficiary should bring the following documents with them to the U.S. Consulate abroad:

-With that said, if the expedite request is not granted, then the case will continue to process as it normally would.
+With that said, if the expedite request is not granted, then the case will continue to be processed as it normally would.
 Should the NVC determine that you need to submit any corrected documents, they will notify you.
 With non-expedited cases, you will often receive the approval notice from USCIS before it actually arrives at the National Visa Center.
 Do not worry in this case; you can always check on the processing timeframes for the NVC.

 Complete Your Family Green Card Application Today